atcasanova/hackyeaster2023/CrashBash/README.md

 <img width="726" alt="image" src="https://user-images.githubusercontent.com/2973929/234142293-7f6fe5fd-d15c-402e-b088-2e1852c219fc.png">

-## Solution 2:
+## Solution 2

 I mean...
-I was happy that I had solved that challenge, but I spent the rest of the days thinking my solution was overkill.
+I was happy that I had solved that challenge, but I spent the next days thinking my solution was overkill.
 As I ended up having a way to run any command I wanted, I could, for example, read the code for the limited shell:

 ```python
 #!/bin/usr/env python3